unixfool/MOD_LANG/README.md

-# MOD_LANG
-All module translation from DesarrollarIA.com
+# All module translation from DesarrollarIA.com (Tranducciones)